dlkokhta/workspacebridge-frontend/README.md

 ## What is this?

 The frontend SPA for **WorkspaceBridge**, a freelancer–client collaboration platform.
-Freelancers create workspaces per client, invite them via magic link or email, and collaborate through messages, files, whiteboard, and shared links — all in one place.
+Freelancers create workspaces per client, invite them via magic link or email, and collaborate through messages, files, whiteboard, shared links, and tasks — all in one place.

 ## Tech Stack